Parks and Recreation Facilities

 Grange Hall & Playground

 The Grange Hall, 3234 North 3rd Street, is a charming historic building with ties to Oshtemo’s agricultural heritage.
 With hard wood floors and a raised stage area, the air conditioned hall is a popular destination for dances and jam sessions.
 It is also a wonderful venue for family reunions, holidays, and wedding receptions.
 The upper level has a capacity of 150 people.
 The lower level has a capacity of 50 people and features a full kitchen, tables, chairs, and restrooms.
 The building is available for rent to Township residents any time between 8:00 am and midnight.
-Click to view dates and times available or to download a rental application.

 The Grange Hall Playground was expanded in the fall of 2015.
 It includes a small play area with swings, a spring toy, and a spinner.
 The playground is handicap accessible and also includes an accessible picnic area and basketball court.
 Improvements were funded by a grant from the Michigan Natural Resources Trust Fund and private donations.